MagifulKoala/Sistema-de-Analisis-Inteligente-para-Operaciones-Rappi/README_EN.md

 ## 🚀 Running the Project

 1. **Create the `.env` file** in the project root following the `.env.template` model.
-   Make sure to fill out **all required fields** before proceeding.
+   Make sure to fill in **all required fields** before proceeding.

-2. **Verify that Docker is installed** on your machine.
+2. **Ensure that Docker is installed** on your machine.

-3. From the terminal, in the project root directory, run:
+3. From the terminal, at the project root, run:

    ```bash
    docker compose up --build
    ```

-   If everything is set up correctly, the project should build and launch successfully.
+   If everything is configured correctly, the project should build and launch successfully.

 ---